ESCOMP/CTSM/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the CLM documentation
+Welcome to the CTSM documentation
 ==================================

-This document has two major sections.
+This document has three major sections.

 .. toctree::
    :maxdepth: 2